Q: What are your hours?

 Q: Am I allowed to take photos?

 A: Yes, we welcome small-scale photography.
 You may take photos with your phone or a personal camera.
-Tripods, monopods, external flash or extra lighting, or any other photography equipment are not allowed on our standard tour.
-We offer special photography tour options for professionals and hobbyists who want to bring additional external equipment and those can be arranged by contacting Alayna Ross at email@example.com.
-Photography tours start at $150 and can be scheduled before our building opens to the public.
+Tripods, monopods, external flash or extra lighting, or any other photography equipment or props are not allowed on our standard tour.
+We do not allow portraiture or models (senior photos, engagement photos, etc.) during our normal daily operating hours.
+We offer special photography tour options for professionals and hobbyists who want to bring additional external equipment and those can be arranged by contacting Ashleigh Ramey at email@example.com.
+Photography tours start at $150 per photographer and $25 for every model, guest, or assistant, and will be scheduled before our building opens to the public.
 Video recording of our tours is strictly prohibited.

 Q: Can I ghost hunt during the day?

 A: No, we do not allow ghost hunting, in any capacity, to occur on the grounds or inside the building during the day.
-If you are interested in ghost hunting, contact Hallie Statham-Kitzler at firstname.lastname@example.org to schedule a paranormal tour.
+If you are interested in ghost hunting, contact Kathy Feketik at firstname.lastname@example.org to schedule a paranormal tour.

 Q: Is your building handicapped accessible?

 A: Yes and no. We do offer a handicapped-accessible route that covers the 1st-floor museums and museum store, then we have you drive around to the back of the building to access a ground-level entrance that will get you to the cell blocks, solitary, and the elevator to the Central Guard Room.
 Since this route is abbreviated, the cost is $10.
 We are currently installing an elevator to give our guests full access, but the completion date is yet to be determined.

 Q: Are there a lot of stairs?
 Is there a lot of walking?